farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 Other data structures like module_graph or resource_graph are constructed during the compilation lifecycle of the Farm core.

 The details of each field of `CompilationContext` will be introduced in a separate RFC, for example, `ModuleGraph` and `ModuleGroupMap` are related to `module merging algorithm` and `CacheManager` is related to `cache system`.
-We only cover the goal in the RFC.
+We only cover its goal in this RFC.

 ## 5. Compilation Flow And Plugin Hooks
 The compilation flow is all about hooks, see the graph below for details: